fketelaars/IIDR-Stats-Warehouse/README.md

 * dbDriverName: Full name of the Java class that defines the database driver.
 For DB2 this is `com.ibm.db2.jcc.DB2Driver`
 * dbUrl: JDBC connection string to use.
 This string can contain properties from this property file by enclosing them in curly brackets and prefixing them with a $ sign.
 Example for DB2: `jdbc:db2://${dbHostName}:${dbPort}/${dbDatabase}`
 * dbSchema: Schema that holds the statistics and status tables

+For logging into CSV files, please refer to the `conf/log4j2.xml` configuration file which determines in which directory and file names the CSV logging records will be written.
+By default, the log records are written into 3 different types of files: Statistics (for the metrics), SubStatus (for the subscription status) and Events (for the datastore and subscription events.
+Statistics, status and events are collected in log files which are zipped and archived every 1 hour and automatically removed after 7 days.
+By changing the properties in the `conf/log4j2.xml` file, you can fully control in which directory files are kept and even keep events and metrics from different datastores in different directory structures.
+Please refer to the ([http://logging.apache.org/log4j/2.x/manual/appenders.html](http://logging.apache.org/log4j/2.x/manual/appenders.html)) for more information.

 ## Usage